kevschoo/03-Match-3/README.md

 Feature List And Changes:
 1. New Game Logo [GEMiner Match]
+2. Logo and end game text drop into their centered location.
+Logo will slowly hop up and down.
-2. New Game Sprites [Diamond, Red Crystal, Gem Ore, White Stone]
+3. New Game Sprites [Diamond, Red Crystal, Gem Ore, White Stone]
-3. Clicking a sprite generates randomly sized particles.
+4. Clicking a sprite generates randomly sized particles.
-4. Sound when clicking a sprite.
+5. Sound when clicking a sprite.
-5. Blocks fall when matched.
+6. Blocks fall when matched.
-6. Blocks may spin when matched.
+7. Blocks may spin when matched.
-7. New Stone background.
+8. New Stone background.
-8. Added Shaders.
+9. Added Shaders.
-9. Changed Score icon and end of game icon.
+10. Changed Score icon and end of game icon.
-10. Added background music.
+11. Added background music.
-11. Changed Scoring mechanics.
+12. Changed Scoring mechanics.
 1000 points to reach level 2.
 1000 more points to end the game.
 End game screen tells you what ores you mined.
-12. Changed cursor to a pickaxe.
+13. Changed cursor to a pickaxe.
-13. Level 2 adds an additional piece to the board to match.
+14. Level 2 adds an additional piece to the board to match.

 ## Implementation
 Built using Godot 3.2.3